Adult-Use Recreational Cannabis Fact Sheet

 Does the City of Naperville have control over locating dispensaries in unincorporated areas?

-DuPage County has not yet taken any final action whether to prohibit or allow adult-use recreational cannabis businesses to locate within unincorporated DuPage County.
-The county, not the City of Naperville, has jurisdictional control of unincorporated areas and the DuPage County Board has sole authority concerning whether to allow adult-use recreational cannabis businesses in unincorporated areas.
+The counties, not the City of Naperville, has jurisdictional control of unincorporated areas.
+The individual county boards have sole authority concerning whether to allow adult-use recreational cannabis businesses in unincorporated areas.

 Who is allowed to grow cannabis in Illinois under the new law?